estnltk/estnltk/docs/tutorials/text.rst

 .. note:: Estnltk does not stop the programmer doing wrong things

-    You can chain together any :py:class:`~estnltk.text.Text` property, but only thing you must take care of is that all the properties act on same unit of data.
+    You can chain together any :py:class:`~estnltk.text.Text` property, but only thing you must take care of is that all the properties act on same layer/unit data.
 So, when you mix sentence and word properties, you get either an error or malformed output.

 Word analysis
 -------------

-Morphological analysis is performed with method :py:func:`~estnltk.text.Text.compute_analysis` and is invoked by accessing any property requiring this.
+Morphological analysis is performed with method :py:func:`~estnltk.text.Text.tag_analysis` and is invoked by accessing any property requiring this.
-In such case, also methods :py:func:`~estnltk.text.Text.compute_sentences` and :py:func:`~estnltk.text.Text.compute_words` are called as word and sentence tokenization is required in order add morphological analysis.
+In such case, also methods :py:func:`~estnltk.text.Text.tokenize_paragraphs`, :py:func:`~estnltk.text.Text.tokenize_sentences` and :py:func:`~estnltk.text.Text.tokenize_words` are called as word and sentence tokenization is required in order add morphological analysis.
 Morphological analysis adds extra information to ``words`` layer, which we'll explain below.

 After doing morphological analysis, ideally only one unambiguous dictionary containing all the raw data is generated.